assemble/assemble/docs/content/subjects/assemblefile.md

+---
+category: subjects
+---
 # assemblefile.js

 **What is an `assemblefile.js`?**

 When run via command line, Assemble will automatically search for an `assemblefile.js` in the current working directory.

 This file may contain any JavaScript or assemble-specific code necessary for your project and, if found, assemble will execute the code in the file upon running `assemble` at the command line.